NTTSH-Engineering/gajira-login/README.md

 ---------
-⚠️ This repository isn’t maintained anymore.
+⚠️ This repository was forked from the Atlassian repository and updated to support Node20
 ---------

 # Jira Login